Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 How to make the pickling brine

 Step 5.
-The brine is easy to make with white sugar, brown sugar, white vinegar, apple cider vinegar, kosher salt, mustard seeds, celery seeds, and turmeric.
+The brine is easily made with white sugar, brown sugar, white vinegar, apple cider vinegar, kosher salt, mustard seeds, celery seeds, and turmeric.

 Step 6.
-Mix all the brine ingredients in a small saucepan and cook over. medium heat, stirring until all the sugars have melted, then simmer for a few minutes.
+Mix all the brine ingredients in a small saucepan and cook over medium heat. medium heat, stirring until all the sugars have melted, then simmer for a few minutes.

 Step 7.
 Pour the pickle brine over the cucumbers and onion slices, and give it a big stir.

 Step 8.
-Let the pan of pickles sit for one hour in the refrigerator.
+Let the pan of pickles sit in the refrigerator for one hour.

 Step 9.
-After an hour of refrigerating the pickles, you can see the change of color and that the pickles have softened some.
+After an hour of refrigerating the pickles, you can see a color change and that the pickles have softened somewhat.

 Step 10.
-Make sure to sterilize your glass jars and lids and when the cucumbers are ready, spoon the pickles and onions into the jars and cover the pickles with the brine.
-Leave a ½" of space at the top of the jar, and with a spoon, press down on the pickle slices to remove any air pockets.
+Make sure to sterilize your glass jars and lids.
+When the cucumbers are ready, spoon the pickles and onions into the jars and cover them with the brine.
+Leave a 1/2″ of space at the top of the jar, and with a spoon, press down on the pickle slices to remove any air pockets.

-You may have leftover brine and that may need to be added to the jars once you press down on the pickles.
-See updated notes for using the brine.
+You may have leftover brine, which can be added to the jars once you press down on the pickles.
+Refer to the updated notes for instructions on using the brine.

-When the jars are filled, clean around the top of the jar and the threads and seal tightly with the lids.
+When the jars are filled, clean the tops of the jars and the threads, and seal them tightly with the lids.
 Store the jars in the refrigerator for up to three months.
+For expert tips make sure to read the USDA refrigerator pickle guidelines.

 Adding the cucumber and onions directly into jars

-Can you skip letting the cucumbers and onions sit in the brining pan for the hour?
+Can you skip letting the cucumbers and onions sit in the brining pan for an hour?
 Yes, you can; you can brine the cucumbers and onions directly to the canning jars.

-- After the pickles have been salt-soaked and rinsed, mix the cucumbers and onions and then fill the jars.
+1. After the pickles have been soaked in salt and rinsed, mix the cucumbers and onions, and then fill the jars.

-- Let the jars sit on the counter for 1 hour, then wipe around the jar to ensure it's clean and top with the lid, then place in the refrigerator.
+3. Let the jars sit on the counter for 1 hour, then wipe around the jar to ensure it’s clean.
+Top with the lid, and then place them in the refrigerator.

 Updated notes for leftover brine